About the course

 - Placement X is for trainees that are doing Post-16.
 This will be short placement including some school Induction Days and approximately 6 teaching weeks.
 We will decide this based on your circumstances and needs.

 We also have time set aside for Enrichment Experiences which include:

 - Two days in a KS2 setting;

 - Two days in a KS5 setting;

-- Four days in other educational settings.
+- Two days in other educational settings.
 These might include visits to a Pupil Referral Unit, Special Needs schools/units, schools with specialisms, etc.

 We take into consideration information given to us by successful candidates regarding issues with travel, etc.

 Part-time calendars are created in negotiation with the trainee and their placement school – please contact us if you would like to discuss this further.

 The course fees for 2020/2021 are as follows: